-Chichen Itza in the Yucatan Peninsular in Mexico is one of the seven wonders of the world and a UNESCO world heritage site – and only three hours from the holiday resort of Cancun.
+Chichen Itza in the Yucatan Peninsular in Mexico is an old Mayan burial site.
+It is one of the seven wonders of the world and a UNESCO world heritage site – and only three hours from the holiday resort of Cancun.
 Your hotel may well offer a coach trip – $50 per head, a 7am start and a 7pm return.
 That’s a very long day.

 Hire a car

-This old Mayan ruined city is well worth a visit, but hire a car as we did and have the day to yourself.
+This old Mayan ruined city is well worth a visit, but I suggest you hire a car as we did and have the day to yourself.
 We used Avis, opposite our hotel, but there are others.
-It cost us less than £50 and we organised our day trip the day before our departure, so we could use the car to get to the airport in the morning (and leave it there).
+It cost us less than £50 and we organised our day trip the day before our departure, so we could use the car to get to the airport the following morning (and leave it there).